Super easy Instant Pot Steamed Carrots ready in less than 15 minutes. This is a great side to enjoy with some rice or protein.

 Why Carrots and Why Steamed Carrots?

-Carrots are cultivated all around the world and are easily available all year round.
-They are nutritious and not to forget, budget friendly.
-Carrots are rich in anti-oxidants, vitamins and dietary fiber.
-They are only about 41 calories per 4oz, with a negligible amount of fat and no cholesterol.
+Carrots are cultivated all around the world and are readily available all year round.
+They are nutritious and, not to forget, budget-friendly.
+Carrots are rich in antioxidants, vitamins, and dietary fiber.
+They are only about 41 calories per 4oz, with negligible fat and no cholesterol.

 The nutrition information for carrots is reason enough to eat them.
-Not to forget they are delicious too!
+Not to forget, they are delicious too!
+If you like roasted carrots, you’ll enjoy these air fryer carrot fries and roasted rainbow carrots.

-Cooking carrots is healthier, as cooking makes the beta carotene more easily available.
-However prolonged cooking can lead to loss of vitamins.
-Hence it is recommended to quick steam carrots.
+Cooking carrots is recommended because it makes beta-carotene more readily available.
+However, prolonged cooking can lead to loss of vitamins.
+Hence, it is recommended to quickly steam or roast carrots.

 How to pressure cook Baby Carrots in the Instant Pot?

 The best way to steam carrots in the Pressure Cooker is by using a Steamer Basket.
-I just found a steamer basket in my kitchen which fit perfectly in the instant pot, so I did not purchase one.
-However if you are looking to purchase a steamer rack, here is a recommended one on Amazon.
+I just found a steamer basket in my kitchen that fits perfectly in the Instant Pot, so I did not purchase one.
+However, if you are looking to buy a steamer rack, here is a recommended one on Amazon.

-Add a cup of water to the instant pot insert and place the steamer basket in the insert.
-If you are using baby carrots, they are already cut into the perfect size, just add them in.
-If using whole carrots, slice them up in 2-inch chunks.
+Add 1 cup of water to the instant pot insert, then place the steamer basket in the insert.
+If you are using baby carrots, they are already cut into the perfect size; add them in.
+If using whole carrots, slice them up into 2-inch chunks.

 I prefer to steam the carrots for 2 minutes at high pressure, followed by a quick release.
-This timing gives fork tender carrots.
-If you like softer carrots, increase cooking time by a minute.
+This timing gives fork-tender carrots.
+If you like softer carrots, increase cooking time by 1-2 minutes.
+Or if the carrots are thicker, increase the cooking time.

 If the carrots are too thin, they may fall apart.
 So adjust cooking time depending on the thickness of the carrots.